Last updated: January 22, 2021

 • Marketing to you and others.
 See section 7 below, “Marketing our Products.”

 • Managing our website and apps.
 We’ll use Basic Data, Technical Data, Purchase and Warranty Data, and Profile Data to keep our website and app operating properly (fraud detection and prevention, site maintenance and updates, app maintenance and updates, IP logs).
-We use this data because we have a legitimate interest in administering/improving our site and apps, running IT services, ensuring network security, preventing fraud (GDPR art.
-6(1)(f), and because we need to demonstrate our compliance with data security obligations both as a legal matter and if we are involved in a business reorganization (a merger or acquisition) (GDPR art.
+We use this data because we have a legitimate interest in administering/improving our site and apps, running IT services, ensuring network security, and preventing fraud (GDPR art.
+6(1)(f)), and because we need to demonstrate our compliance with data security obligations both as a legal matter and if we are involved in a business reorganization (a merger or acquisition) (GDPR art.
 6(1)(c), GDPR art.
 6(1)(f)).

 • Creating insights and analysis.
-We’ll use Basic Data, Product Data, Usage Data, Profile Data, and Feedback and Marketing Data to analyze how customers use our products, how they use other products and services related to ours (like pods, for instance), how we might be able to build better products and to understand general trends in the market.
-We may share or sell those analyses to third parties, but we want to be clear: we’re not selling your name, address, personal usage, or anything that directly identifies you.
-Instead, we’re going to compile a broad picture that says something like “customers in Colorado age 40-50 like these pods,” or “people who identified themselves as professionals use pods two times more often on Mondays than any other day of the week.”
+We’ll use Basic Data, Product Data, Usage Data, Profile Data, and Feedback and Marketing Data to analyze how customers use our products, how they use, review or rate other products and services related to ours (like pods, for instance), how we might be able to build better products and to understand general trends in the market.
+We may share or sell those analyses or data points to third parties, but we want to be clear: we’re not selling your name, address, personal usage, or anything that directly identifies you.
+Instead, we’re going to compile a picture that says something like “customers in Colorado age 40-50 like these pods,” or “people who identified themselves as professionals use pods two times more often on Mondays than any other day of the week.”
 It will never be “Customer A, who is a lawyer, used X pod on Y day for Z length of time.”

 • Creating and managing your profile.
 When you create a profile on our website or in our app, you agree to share Basic Data, Product Data, Usage Data and Profile Data with us so that we can provide you with a tailored, custom experience (use metrics, recommendations, trends, etc).
-We need this information in order to be able to fulfil our part of our contract with you, and so collecting this data is necessary to the performance of our contract with you (GDPR art.
+We need this information to be able to fulfill our part of our contract with you, and so collecting this data is necessary to the performance of our contract with you (GDPR art.
 6(1)(b)).

 We also use this information to create our own internal user profile for you, which we use to market products to you, deliver content that we think is relevant to you, to advertise to you, to learn about you in particular and our customers more generally, and to create an analysis of our business, our customers, and our market.
-We have a legitimate interest in doing these things in order to grow our business and learn about our industry (GDPR art.
+We have a legitimate interest in doing these things to grow our business and learn about our industry (GDPR art.
 6(1)(f)), but we will only process this information in this way if you have agreed (consented) to us doing so, and you can withdraw your consent at any time (GDPR art.
 6(1)(a)).

-6.3 We will only keep your Personal Data for as long as necessary under the circumstances in which we collected it, including our obligation to hold onto it for legal, regulatory, or accounting purposes.
+6.3 We will only keep your personal data for as long as necessary under the circumstances in which we collected it, including our obligation to hold onto it for legal, regulatory, or accounting purposes.
 If we are able to make data completely anonymous (that is, it can’t be used to identify you), we may keep that data indefinitely for statistical or analytic purposes.

 7. Marketing our Products